-NYU Langone doctors at the Center for Esophageal Disease and the Advanced and Interventional Endoscopy Program may use endoscopic treatments, in which a thin, lighted tube is inserted into the esophagus, to treat early esophageal cancer.
+NYU Langone doctors at the Center for Esophageal Health and the Advanced and Interventional Endoscopy Program may use endoscopic treatments, in which a thin, lighted tube is inserted into the esophagus, to treat early esophageal cancer.

 Doctors use sedatives during all endoscopic treatments, so people are relaxed and feel less pain.
 They may also apply a local anesthetic to the area of the esophagus being treated.